silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

 Personally, I don't really like these theories, because they are flawed for a couple of reasons:

-* Jaime is no prince (unless, he *really* is a Targaryen and, together with his sister, a bastard child of Aerys II and Joanna Lannister (Tywin's wife), like it is speculated in the theory above)..
+* Jaime is no prince, unless, he *really* is a Targaryen and, together with his sister, a bastard child of Aerys II and Joanna Lannister (Tywin's wife), like it is speculated in the theory above.
+  Personally, I don't really like this, because it's just another *one more hidden Targaryen* theory of which we already have our fair share.

 * Jaime is no longer the hero-class sword fighter.
 He may have improved a lot with his left hand, but I doubt he would hold up well against a White Walker or one of the top fighters in the realm.